Call for Abstracts

 Submission Guidelines

-3. Please provide an accurate email address of the first (presenting) author.
-Abstract submission results and abstract-related correspondence will be sent by email to the first author.
+2. 2.
+Please provide an accurate email address of the first (presenting) author.
+Abstract submission results and abstract-related correspondence will be sent to the first author by email.

-5. CO-AUTHOR(S) – A maximum of 12 co-authors are allowed for each abstract.
-Type in the names and affiliations as you would like them to appear in published material.
+1. A maximum of 12 co-authors are allowed for each abstract.
+Type in the names and affiliations as you would like them to appear in published materials.

-8. Declaration of conflicts of interest is mandatory for all authors (See below for details).
+Declaration of conflict of interest is mandatory for all authors (See below for details).

-9. In the abstract submission system, please select whether you have obtained approval from the ethics committee, e.g. IRB, or if it was not necessary.
+On the abstract submission form, please select whether you have obtained the approval of the ethics committee, e.g. IRB, or if it is not necessary.
 This does not need to be stated in the abstract text.

-10. Regarding approval ethics committee approval for animal research, e.g. IACUC, please select whether you have obtained approval of the committee, or if it was not necessary, on the abstract submission form.
+Regarding the approval of the animal research and ethics committee, e.g. IACUC, please select whether you have obtained the approval of the committee or if it was not necessary, on the abstract submission form.
 The author is not required to mention it in the abstract body.

-11. In the abstract submission system, please select whether you obtained informed consent, or if it was not necessary.
+On the abstract submission form, please select whether you have obtained an informed consent or if it is not necessary.
 This does not need to be stated in the abstract text.

 Travel Grant

 FujiRetina encourages non-Japanese overseas ophthalmologists to submit abstracts.
-A number of abstracts will be selected as travel grant recipients by the Organizing Committee.
-1,000 USD will be awarded to the first author of the submitted abstract.
-When selecting an appropriate category, please also select the travel grant application at the same time.
+Six abstracts will be selected as travel grant recipients by the Organizing Committee.
+700 USD will be awarded to the first author of the submitted abstract.
+When selecting the appropriate category, please also select the travel grant application at the same time.

 Note

 1. The travel grants will be presented to the grant winners after their abstract presentations at the meeting.
-All travel grant recipients must be at FujiRetina in person.
+All travel grant recipients must attend FujiRetina in person.

-3. Results of the awards will be announced by email in February 2024.
+4. Results of the awards will be announced by email in early February 2026.

 Best Poster Awards